zaynaldin/BreachPoint/README.md

 ---

+---

 ### 📂 Phase 4: Uploading Your Web Files (The Easy GUI Way)

-While you can write code directly inside the Linux terminal using `nano`, it is much easier to design your HTML, CSS, and JavaScript files locally on your own computer and upload them using a graphical **SFTP (Secure File Transfer Protocol)** client like **FileZilla**.
+While you can write code directly inside the Linux terminal using editors like `nano`, it is much easier to design your HTML, CSS, and JavaScript files locally on your own computer and upload them using a graphical **SFTP (Secure File Transfer Protocol)** client like **FileZilla**.

 #### 1. Download an SFTP Client
 If you do not have one installed, download a free file transfer tool: